Course summary

 How to apply

-Applicants may be invited to a group interview at the Faculty of Education, Cambridge.
+Shortlisted applicants will be invited to a group interview at the Faculty of Education, Cambridge.
 All interviews for this course take place in person.
-Please take this into account when applying for the course.
+Please take this account when applying for the course.

 Any course queries should be directed to ppd@educ.cam.ac.uk.